arielm/Unicode/Projects/ShapingMetrics/README.md

 **Remarks**

 1. Rendering is not optimized.
+2. It became clear [later on](https://github.com/arielm/Unicode/tree/master/Projects/LanguageFeatures) that it is necessary to specify **both a script and a language**.
-2. Straightforward scaling and mipmaps are used (instead of rasterizing for each point-size...)
+3. Straightforward scaling and mipmaps are used (instead of rasterizing for each point-size...)